ARFAT04/BUZZIFY/README.md

 # BUZZIFY
-A responsive web application to set and manage alarms and reminders using HTML, CSS, Bootstrap, and JavaScript.
+A responsive web application to set and manage alarms and reminders using HTML, CSS, and JavaScript.
 Data is stored in localStorage, and alerts notify users when alarms or reminders trigger.
 # 🚨 BUZZIFY - Alarms & Reminders Web App

 **Buzzify** is a simple and interactive web application that allows users to set alarms and reminders easily right from their browser.